 NSR for poly-metallics

-Some of the mining studies that I have worked on were for deposits containing multiple recoverable metals.
-For example Ag-Pb-Zn mineralization or Cu-Pb-Zn-Au-Ag mineralization.
-Discussions were held regarding whether to use a “metal-equivalent grade” to simplify the deposit grade or to use a Net Smelter Return (“NSR”) dollar value.
+Many of the mining studies that I have worked on were deposits containing multiple recoverable metals.
+For example this might be Ag-Pb-Zn mineralization or Cu-Pb-Zn-Au-Ag mineralization.
+Discussions were held regarding whether to use a “metal-equivalent grade” to quantify the deposit grade or to use a Net Smelter Return (“NSR”) dollar value.

 I have found that the geologists tend to prefer using a metal-equivalent grade approach.
 This is likely due to the simpler logic and calculation required for an equivalent grade formula.
-At an early stage it’s simpler to select the cutoff grade based on similar projects.
+At an early stage it’s also simpler to select a reporting cutoff grade based on similar projects.

 On the downside, the NSR calculation will require more input data.
-Information such as metallurgical recoveries, concentrate characteristics and costs, and smelter payable parameters will be needed.
-However the end result is an NSR block value that can be related directly to the operating costs.
+Assumptions needed relate to metallurgical recoveries, concentrate characteristics and costs, and smelter payables.
+However the end result is an NSR block value that can be related directly to the site operating costs.

 Using the NSR approach, the operating margin per block is evident.

 One drawback to the NSR block value approach is that the calculation will be based on specific metal prices.
-If one changes the metal prices, then one must recalculate the NSR block values.
+If one changes the metal prices, then one must recalculate all of the NSR block values and re-populate the model.

 In some studies, I have seen higher metal prices used for resource reporting and then lower metal prices for mine planning or reserves.
 In such cases, one can generate two different NSR values for each block.
 One can use the same NSR cutoff value for reporting tonnages.
-This two NSR approach is reasonable in my view.
+This two NSR approach is reasonable in my view since Resources and Reserves are different entities.

 Pit Optimization

-Pit optimizations can also be undertaken using the block NSR values rather than ore grade values, so the application of NSR’s should not create any additional problems.
+Pit optimization can also be undertaken using the block NSR values rather than ore grade values, so the application of NSR’s should not create any additional problems in this area.

 For projects that involve metal concentrates, the cashflow model usually incorporates detailed net smelter return calculations, which include penalties, deductions, different transport costs, etc. The formula used for the calculation of NSR block values can be simpler than the cashflow NSR calculation.
 For example, one could try to build in penalties for arsenic content thereby lowering the NSR block value; however in actuality such ore blocks may be blended and the overall arsenic content in the concentrate may be low enough not to trigger the penalty.

-Since the NSR block value is mainly being used for the ore/waste cutoff, I don’t feel it is necessary to get too detailed in its calculation.
+Since the NSR block value is mainly used for the ore/waste cutoff, I don’t feel it is necessary to get overly detailed in its calculation.
+The cashflow model should always calculate revenues from individual metals rather than using the block NSR value.

-The bottom line is that from an engineering standpoint and to improve project clarity, I recommend the use of NSR values rather than equivalent grades.
+The bottom line is that from an engineering standpoint and to improve project clarity, I always prefer to use NSR values rather than equivalent grades.
 Geologists may feel differently.

 Note: You can sign up for the mailing list to get notified when new blogs are posted.